arzola/arzola/README.md

 # Hey, I'm Os

-I'm a developer from Mexico City who somehow ended up in Montreal, and honestly?
+I'm an eclectic developer from Mexico City who somehow ended up in Montreal, and honestly?
 Best decision ever.
-Turns out this chilango actually loves winter - go figure.
+Turns out this chilango actually loves winter, go figure.

 You'll probably find me biking around Rosemont looking for the perfect café con leche, even when it's -20°C (yeah, I know, I'm that guy).
-When I'm not trying to explain to locals that "picante" won't actually kill them, I'm usually coding to some Jay Jay Johanson or Lhasa de Sela.
+When I'm not trying to explain to locals that "picante" won't actually kill them, I'm usually coding to some Jay Jay Johanson or Keren Ann.

 ## What I Do